XxUnkn0wnxX/autoshift-scraper/README.md

   > With a direct link [here](https://raw.githubusercontent.com/zarmstrong/autoshift-codes/refs/heads/main/shiftcodes.json)

-## Developer Notes

-- `autoshift_scraper.py` sanitises every field before serialization via `_sanitize_text_field`.
-The same cleaned values are written back to the in-memory row so dedupe checks don’t flag the same code on every run.
-- MentalMars occasionally wraps the Borderlands 4 table in decorative `<figure>` elements without `<table>` tags.
-The scraper now filters non-table figures before counting, so expect log output such as `Collected tables: 1 (from 2 <figure> blocks)` with no warnings.
-- Local pytest environments that have both `pytest-recording` and `pytest-vcr` installed will raise a startup error.
-Either uninstall one plugin or run tests via `PYTEST_DISABLE_PLUGIN_AUTOLOAD=1 pytest` (the suite assumes the latter by default).

 ## Intent

 This script has been setup with the intent that other webpages could be scraped.
 The Python Dictionary `webpages` can be used to customise the webpage, the tables and their contents.
 This may need adjusting as mentalmars' website updates over time.